georgeottens/AppliedDataScience/Personal_Portfolio.md

 ### 3. Conclusions
-~~Discussed results, illustrated by examples(qualitative analysis), answers original research questions based on findings in study, tested outcomes for statistical significance~~

-[Explanations](https://github.com/georgeottens/AppliedDataScience/blob/main/ResearchProject/Conclusions.md) of various results with illustrations and answers to the original research questions.
+[Explanations](https://github.com/georgeottens/AppliedDataScience/blob/main/ResearchProject/Conclusions.md) of various results with illustrations and answers to the original research question.

-XXX

 ### 4. Planning
 The [planning](https://github.com/georgeottens/AppliedDataScience/blob/main/ResearchProject/Planning.md) for this project.